samriddhi20s/Bootcamp-Samriddhi/persistent_queue_system/README.md

 # Persistent Queue System

 ## Overview
-This project implements a **producer-consumer system** with a **persistent queue** that survives application restarts.
-The system supports multiple producers and consumers, ensuring robustness and job persistence.
-Jobs are stored in an SQLite database, and the system includes monitoring and management consoles built with Streamlit.
+The Persistent Queue System is a robust producer-consumer system designed to handle job submissions and processing reliably.
+It ensures that jobs are persisted across application restarts and can handle multiple producers and consumers.
+The system is designed to be fault-tolerant, with mechanisms to handle consumer crashes and problematic jobs.

 ## System Design
 - **Producer**: Submits jobs to the queue.